-- 4.(1) Every person has the right to access information held or under the control of a public authority. - (2) Every person has the right to access information held or under the control of a private body where that information is necessary for the enforcement or protection of any right. - (3) Nothing in this Act limits or otherwise restricts the disclosure of, or the right to access information pursuant to any other law, policy or practice. - (4) The right to access information includes the right to- - (a) inspect works, documents or records; - (b) take notes, extracts or certified copies of documents or records; - (c) take certified samples of material; or - (d) obtain information in the form of diskettes, floppies, tapes, video cassettes or in any other electronic mode or through print-outs where such information is stored in a computer or in any other device
+- 4. (1) Every person has the right to access information held or under the control of a public authority. - (2) Every person has the right to access information held or under the control of a private body where that information is necessary for the enforcement or protection of any right. - (3) Nothing in this Act limits or otherwise restricts the disclosure of, or the right to access information pursuant to any other law, policy or practice.

+- (4) The right to access information includes the right to- - (a) inspect works, documents or records; - (b) take notes, extracts or certified copies of documents or records: - (c) take certified samples of material; or - (d) obtain information in the form of diskettes, floppies, tapes, video cassettes or in any other electronic mode or through printouts where such information is stored in a computer or in any other device.

-Exempt information
+Exempt information.

-- 5. (I) Despite section 4, information, hereinafter in this Act referred to as "exempt information" may be withheld by a public authority where the public authority concerned is satisfied that disclosure of such information is reasonably likely - - (a) to cause serious prejudice to the national security of Kenya; - (b) to impede the due process of law or to endanger the safety or life of any person or the safety of a rare or endangered species; - (c) to involve the unwarranted invasion of the privacy of an individual other than the applicant or the person on whose behalf an application has with proper authority been made; - (d) by disclosing commercially confidential information relating to a public authority; or supplied to or obtained by the public authority from a third party, to cause serious prejudice to the legitimate commercial or financial interests of that authority or party; - (e) to cause serious prejudice to the ability of the Government to manage the economy of Kenya; - (f) to significantly undermine a public authority's ability to give adequate and judicious consideration to a matter concerning which no final decision has been taken and which remains the subject of active consideration; or - (g) to damage a public authority's position in any actual or contemplated legal proceedings by revealing the legal advice which it received in anticipation of or connection with such proceedings;
+- 5. (1) Despite section 4, information, hereinafter in this Act referred to as "exempt information" may be withheld by a public authority where the public authority concerned is satisfied that disclosure of such information is reasonably likely - - (a) to cause serious prejudice to the national security of Kenya; - (b) to impede the due process of law or to endanger the safety or life of any person or the safety of a rare or endangered species; - (c) to involve the unwarranted invasion of the privacy of an individual other than the applicant or the person on whose behalf an application has with proper authority been made; - (d) by disclosing commercially confidential information relating to a public authority; or supplied to or obtained by the public authority from a third party, to cause serious prejudice to the legitimate commercial or financial interests of that authority or party; - (e) to cause serious prejudice to the ability of the Government to manage the economy of Kenya; - (f) to significantly undermine a public authority's ability to give adequate and judicious consideration to a matter concerning which no final decision has been taken and which remains the subject of active consideration; or - (g) to damage a public authority's position in any actual or contemplated legal proceedings by revealing the legal advice which it received in anticipation of or connection with such proceedings; - (2) Sub-sections (d) and (e) do not apply if a request for information relates to the results of any product or environmental testing, and the information concerned reveals a serious public safety or environmental risk.

-- (2) For the purposes of paragraph I(a)- - (a) "national security" shall be reckoned in accordance with applicable international standards; and - (b) the Minister in consultation with the Information Commissioner may, having regard to applicable international standards, develop guidelines for determining when information is reasonably likely to cause serious prejudice to the national security of Kenya. - (3) Sub-sections (d) and (e) do not apply if a request for information relates to the results of any product or environmental testing, and the information concerned reveals a serious public safety or environmental risk. - (4) Notwithstanding anything in sub-section (1), a public authority shall disclose information where the public interest in disclosure outweighs the harm to protected interests. - (5) For the purposes of sub-section (4), in considering the public and democratic interest, particular regard shall be had to the need to - - (a) promote accountability of public authorities to the public; - (b) ensure that the expenditure of public funds is subject to effective oversight; - (c) promote informed public debate; - (d) keep the public adequately informed about the existence of any danger to public health or safety or to the environment; and - (e) ensure that any statutory authority with regulatory responsibilities is adequately discharging its functions. - (6) Unless the contrary is proved by the public authority, information is presumed not to be exempt if the information is more than thirty years old.
+- (3) Notwithstanding anything in sub-section (1), a public authority shall disclose information where the public interest in disclosure outweighs the harm to protected interests. - (4) For the purposes of sub-section (3), in considering the democratic interest, particular regard shall be had to the need to - - (a) promote accountability of public authorities to the public; - (b) ensure that the expenditure of public funds is subject to effective oversight; - (c) promote informed public debate; - (d) keep the public adequately informed about the existence of any danger to public health or safety or to the environment; and - (e) ensure that any statutory authority with regulatory responsibilities is adequately discharging its functions.